 Title tags as document summaries

-Title tags serve a different function in AI retrieval than in traditional search.
-Rather than optimising for click-through, treat titles as the document's primary identifier—the label that determines whether a page gets retrieved for a given query.
+Title tags work differently in AI retrieval than in traditional search.
+Rather than optimising for click-through, treat titles as the document's primary identifier, the label that determines whether a page gets retrieved for a given query.

 Front-load the core concept.
 A title like "Enterprise CRM Platform | Acme" is less retrievable than "CRM for Enterprise Sales Teams: Pipeline Management and Forecasting | Acme".
 The latter clearly signals what the document covers, improving semantic matching during the retrieval phase.